 The famous leather type cordovan, made of horse’s rump, is more popular than in many years.
 It’s a material that differs a lot from regular calf leather, both in terms of appearance, character, and not least in the way it is cared for.
 Here’s a guide to how to care for cordovan shoes.

 The largest supplier of cordovan in the world is Horween in Chicago, but there are several other tanneries in for example Italy, Japan and Argentina that delivers cordovan of good quality.
 Most knows that cordovan comes from the horse’s behind, but what many doesn’t know is that it’s not the actual skin from the horse’s butt that is used.
 The horses’ skin is quite special, and between the outer grain layer, or epidermis as it’s called, and the corium layer of the dermis, is a thin muscle that is known as the shell.
 So on cordovan one scrape of the whole grain surface, which is the fine part of regular calf leather, and bring out this muscle membrane, which is then processed in various ways.
-Therefore, one can basically say that cordovan isn’t really skin, but a muscle.
+Therefore, some define it that cordovan isn’t really skin, but a muscle.
 The fact that cordovan hasn’t the grain part left is also what makes it so insensitive to scratches, on regular leather you are damaging the grain surface when you get the tears in it, for shell you can process it in a different way and restore it.
-The scratches may occur a little easier, like for example watermarks, but it’s in return simply to recover and do well again.
+The scratches may occur a bit easier, like for example watermarks, but it’s in return generally quite simple to recover and do well again.